Two people arrested on suspicion of stealing from Sonoma County fire victims

 Katie Lehnhard, 31, was arrested Monday after a woman noticed fraudulent charges against her bank account and provided a canceled check to police, Petaluma police said in a news release.
 Lehnhard was already on probation and had an active warrant in her name.
 A search yielded not just items from the first victim, but IDs, credit cards and checkbooks apparently taken from evacuees staying in Petaluma shelters, as well as other items from vehicles left behind in burned neighborhoods, police said.

-The department recommends fire victims contact the U.S. Postal Service to redirect mail, make sure cars are locked at all times, and take extra precautions to protect what personal possessions they have.
+The department recommends fire victims contact the U.S. Postal Service to redirect mail, make sure cars are locked and take extra precaution to protect personal possessions.